Mudcats Swept in Doubleheader

 In game two:

-Fredericksburg (49-35 overall, 14-4 second half) got the scoring going in the last of the first on a Brandon Pimentel single to give the Nationals an early 1-0 advantage.
+Fredericksburg (50-35 overall, 16-4 second half) scored three times in the sixth inning on the strength of a Brandon Pimemtel home run, his sixth of the year to give the Nationals a 5-0 advantage.

-That lead grew to 2-0 in the fourth when Nathaniel Ochoa Leyva laced a single to right to grow the lead.

-Carolina (49-33, 8-9 second half) could only muster four hits in the game including a one out double in the seventh but could not complete three comeback.

-The series continues Friday night with first pitch set for 7:05 p.m.
+The series concludes Sunday afternoon with first pitch set for 1:35 p.m.
 Carolina will be back in action at Five County Stadium after the All-Star break on Friday, July 19.

 Single-game tickets, season ticket packages, mini plans, group options, as well as luxury suite packages and DRB Homes Sky Lounge reservations in the US Foods Club Level are also still available now by visiting www.carolinamudcats.com, by calling (919) 269-2287, and by visiting the Five County Stadium front office in Zebulon.